Conan the Adventurer (1997 TV series)

-Conan the Adventurer was a weekly one hour American television live action-adventure series.
+Conan the Adventurer, or simply Conan, is an American television series.
 It was produced by Max A. Keller and Micheline Keller from 1997 to 1998 and was loosely based on the fantasy hero Conan the Barbarian.

 The show premiered on September 22, 1997, and comprised 22 episodes, filmed mainly in Puerto Vallarta, Jalisco, Mexico.
 Keller Entertainment Group, the same production company responsible for the series Tarzan: The Epic Adventures and Acapulco H.E.A.T., continues to market and distribute the series worldwide.
-The role of Conan was played by Ralf Moeller, two time Mr. Universe, a native of Germany, and friend to Arnold Schwarzenegger.
+The role of Conan was played by German actor and bodybuilder Ralf Moeller.
 The rest of the ensemble cast included Danny Woodburn (Otli), Robert McRay (Zzeben), T. J. Storm (Bayu), Aly Dunne (Karella), and briefly, Andrew Craig (Vulkar).

 The script for the pilot was written by Steve Hayes, the head of project development for the series.
-The storyline deviated from the essence of the Conan character, as well as that of the Conan earlier depicted in the 1980s films and comic book series by Marvel Comics, because this adaptation was more peaceful and aimed at all age groups.
+The storyline deviated from the essence of the Conan character, as well as that of the Conan earlier depicted in the 1980s films and comic book series by Marvel Comics, because this adaptation was less violent and aimed at all age groups.

 Plot

 An all-powerful sorcerer, Hissah Zuhl (Jeremy Kemp) rules Conan's homeland of Cimmeria with an iron fist through magical arts, trickery, and threats.
 He is responsible for the death of Conan's parents, and he is recurrent as the always just barely thwarted mastermind enemy.

 Conan and an army of warriors rebel and fight to free Cimmeria from the demonic tyrant and his minions.
 In his travels, Conan battles mythical creatures that roam the land.
 The hero has been chosen by the gods to fight evil, and he has been informed by Crom that he is destined to be a king.

-Conan wants revenge against Hissah Zuhl (in all episodes the enemy has a primary role and also has a servant, a skeleton with clairvoyant powers), that seeks to kill the hero.
-The weapons that the sorcerer uses are an endless horde of warriors, as well as vassal wizards and princes under Zuhl's control.
+Conan wants revenge against Hissah Zuhl, that seeks to kill the hero.
+In all episodes the enemy has a primary role and has a servant skeleton with clairvoyant powers.
+The sorcerer uses an endless horde of warriors, as well as vassal wizards and princes under Zuhl's control.